 If you are trying to summarize lines or areas, use the Summarize Within tool.

 Aggregate Points is also available in ArcGIS Pro.
-To run the tool from ArcGIS Pro, your project's active portal must be running Portal for ArcGIS 10.5 or later.
+To run the tool from ArcGIS Pro, your project's active portal must be running ArcGIS Enterprise 10.5 or later.
 You must also sign in to the portal using an account that has privileges to perform standard feature analysis in the portal.